-Livestock emissions were calculated for 13 715 head which were sold per year through the branded program.
+Livestock emissions were calculated for 13,715 head which were sold per year through the branded program.
 Emissions from short-fed export cattle and long-fed export were excluded as they did not contribute to the carbon neutral branded product.
-The general emission calculation approach was the same as case study 1 (section 7.1).
+The general emission calculation approach was the same as case study one.